 “something beautiful and empowering and intellectual”

-Eleven years ago, violinist Hannah Lynn Cohen experienced the magic of Greenwood Music Camp for the first time.
+Thirteen years ago, violinist Hannah Lynn Cohen experienced the magic of Greenwood Music Camp for the first time.
 Here, Ms Cohen developed intense musical connections and lasting friendships with countless young musicians.
 As the years passed, they all attended different colleges and lived in different cities, but their love of chamber music and the special bond they developed at Greenwood Music Camp on Harlow Road during the summer of 2008 has kept them playing chamber music together whenever they can.